m-bleasdale/beer-bingo/README.md

 ### Drink Database

 Users are shown a list of drinks, to mark one of these drinks as consumed, they can press "Add Drink".
 There is also an undo button to remove the last record in case of error.
+Users must wait 10 seconds before adding another drink.

 Drinks are stored in the `drinks` table of the Supabase database and their images are stored in a Supabase S3 Bucket.
 These are fetched before rendering, allowing drinks to be easily updated.

 <br />

 <img width="1806" height="1206" alt="image" src="https://github.com/user-attachments/assets/0d5dd958-8faa-4c88-b815-b096f56054c2" />

+---

 ### Rankings